apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 val name = s"$prefix-exec-$executorId"
 ```

+*[TBC] We want to introduce a way to normalize Pod names in case of space of special characters - This should be applied to both Driver and Executor names - @see [https://github.com/apache-spark-on-k8s/spark/issues/551](#551)*

 # Client Mode Caveats

-In `cluster-mode`, the Submission Client create the configuration orchestrator, ensuring the Pods are well configured.
+In `cluster-mode`, the Submission Client creates the configuration orchestrator, ensuring the Pods are well configured.

 ```scala
 val configurationStepsOrchestrator = new DriverConfigurationStepsOrchestrator(